The RDS charter

 We expect that investigators will:

-The RDS Yorkshire and the Humber is funded by the National Institute for Health Research (NIHR) to provide access to a range of expertise in research design including advice on patient and public involvement , research synthesis, study design and methodology (quantitative and qualitative), statistics and health economics.
+The RDS Yorkshire and the Humber is funded by the National Institute for Health Research (NIHR) and employs highly experienced public health, health services and social care researchers.

 The advice and guidance they provide is aimed at increasing the quality of your funding application.